Code-Institute-Submissions/https-github.com-farah-maria-women-in-coding-history/README.md

 Design responsivity for different devices is essential for positive user experiences.
 According to a recent article  by the online magazine Design Rush (15 Screen Resolutions to Design For | DesignRush), 90% of website visitors bounce due to poor design.
 So, after creating an elaborate desktop design for the homepage (which didn’t work on smaller screens) I decided to start again from scratch with a mobile first approach, with the awareness that a majority of website visits in general happen via smart phone.

 Accessibility is an important part of my website, as it is partly aimed at a non-tech-savvy audience who are less likely to have elaborate, expensive devices for viewing web pages.
 A young audience – especially the school student community - is also less likely to have the funds, as they do not control their own budget or income.
 So, I researched the most common screen sizes and set my scope for design responsivity around these.
 According to the Design Rush article already mentioned, which is based on statistics from StatCounter, the most common screen sizes for mobile phone are somewhere between 320 and 667 pixels wide and between 480 and 812 pixels tall.
 I tested the design of my site and created media queries with a focus on this in terms of mobile phone devices.
 However, these parameters only accounted for 45% of web surfers between March 2019 and March 2020, and there are now even more mobile phone sizes in use.
 Mobile phones clearly account for the most varied and unpredictable screen sizes in use, and so I did make sure that my media queries included sizes above and beyond the parameters discussed in Design Rush magazine…
-The website is fully responsive from the smallest screen size of an iphone 4.
+The website is fully responsive from the smallest screen size of an iPhone 4.
 Foldables and wearables were not included in the scope for the above reasons (they are less commonly used and RE associated with people with a higher level of tech-awareness and appreciation).

 According to research (the same article), tablet sizes and desktop sizes (including laptops) are far more predictable, in terms of assessing what most people use, so I strongly focused on the most common screen sizes for these types of devices when it came to testing my site using Chrome dev tools and creating specific media queries targeting these screen sizes.

 The five most common desktop screen resolutions worldwide are: 1366 x 768px; 1536 x 864px; 1440 x 900px; 1920 x 1090px and 1280 x 720px.
 This includes laptops, and these screen-size users accounted for 63% of web surfing.
 While including media queries and dev testing for other screen sizes, I strongly focused on these.
 The site is optimised to look good and be accessible when it comes to how content is presented on these screen sizes.
 Strong contrast between content and background (colours, fonts, information boxes), and making sure the screen is not too "busy", have been priorities for these sized screens.

-Tablets are even more predictatable/ standard in size.
+Tablets are even more predictable/ standard in size.
 The 5 most common tablet sizes used to surf the net between March 2019 and March 2020, according to StatCounter, were 1024 x 768px; 1280 x 800px, 800 x 1280px (the same device in portrait); 962 x 601px and 601 x 962px (the same device in portrait).
 This accounted for 70% of tablet users.
 While including media queries and doing dev testing for other dimensions, I strongly focused on these.
 The site is optimised to look good and be accessible when it comes to how content is presented on these screen sizes.
 Strong contrast between content and background (colours, fonts, information boxes), and making sure the screen is not too "busy", have been priorities for these sized screens

 ## Existing Features